Josh Eccles

 Joshua Elliot Eccles (born 6 April 2000) is an English professional footballer who plays as a midfielder for club Coventry City.

 Career

 Eccles started his career at the age of seven, by joining the youth system at Coventry City, where he signed his first professional contract in July 2018.
-Before making his debut in an EFL Trophy game against Cheltenham Town in November 2018.
+He made his debut in an EFL Trophy game against Cheltenham Town in November 2018.

 He signed for Gillingham on a season-long loan on 17 September 2020, two days after featuring against the club in an EFL Cup match.
-On 6 January 2021, Eccles was recalled by the "Sky Blues".
+On 6 January 2021, Eccles was recalled by the Sky Blues.

 On 13 January 2023, Eccles extended his contract with Coventry City, signing a new deal until June 2027.
-On 29 April 2023, Eccles scored his first senior goal for Coventry City in a 2-0 win against Birmingham City.
+On 29 April 2023, Eccles scored his first senior goal for Coventry City in a 2–0 win against Birmingham City.